 Adventurers come from around the world to experience the iconic Columbia Icefield.
 It’s the largest of its kind in the Rocky Mountains, and one of the most accessible in North America.
 The experience of exploring ancient glacial ice, and seeing the awe-inspiring Columbia Icefield firsthand, is unmatched.
 It's something that should never be taken for granted.
 For those of us living and working here, we feel our great privilege comes with even greater responsibility.

 The Glacier Discovery Centre, in Jasper National Park, is surrounded by untouched wilderness.
 Preserving this pristine playground is hugely important to the team at the Columbia Icefield Adventure.
-Promise to Place guides every aspect of our business and is part of an ongoing effort to lesson our carbon footprint.
-We believe that each eco-initiative we implement—no matter the size—will have a positive impact.
+Promise to Place guides every aspect of our business and is part of an ongoing effort to lessen our carbon footprint.
+We believe that each eco-initiative we implement — no matter the size — will have a positive impact.
 It also just feels good.

 Interested in learning more?
 Read on to find out what we’re doing now and how you can get involved.